Frequently Asked Questions

 Where should my friends and family view the race?

-The finish area at Five Rocks Amphitheater is the idea location for your friends and family to cheer you on as you cross the finish line.
+See the race distance maps for spectator areas.
 NOTE: Spectators will NOT be allowed on canal road north of Scotts Bluff National Monument.
 Only participants and race officials are allowed on this portion of the course.
 This is for the safety of the participants and the spectators and pursuant to our agreement with landowners and the National Park Service.

 What is available at the finish line?

 In the finisher area, you'll receive your medal, food, drinks, and medical assistance including fluids, massage therapists, and chiropractors.
-Full marathon gear bags will be here if you dropped one at the start.
+Watch for signs to your gear bag if you dropped one at the start.
 Your family and friends can visit our food and beverage vendors for coffee, lunch, and snacks while they wait for you to cross the finish and watch awards.

 Is there a gear drop?

 Full marathon runners can use the tear-off gear tag from their bib to label a bag to drop at the start.
 These will be taken to the finish area for pick-up.
-All other race distances park near the start/finish.
+All other race distances park near the start/finish but may take advantage of gear drop at the start by tossing their bag off to the side of the start line with the tear-off gear tag attached.
+Watch for gear pick-up signs at the finish.

 What should I do if I encounter wildlife?